blenq/pagio/docs/source/stmt_caching.rst

 - There is less protocol traffic and processing necessary for the client.
   It doesn't request nor receive metadata (like number of columns, and data types).
-- PostgreSQL does not need to parse the statement.
+- PostgreSQL does not need to parse the SQL statement.

 This happens all transparently from the caller's perspective, but a bit of insight in the inner workings might be useful.